 However, CBD is clinically proven to treat some symptoms of epilepsy, which is common among those with an autism spectrum disorder.
-In fact, the FDA has approved a drug with CBD (Epidiolex) with CBD as an active ingredient to treat rare and severe forms of epilepsy.
+The FDA has approved a drug with CBD (Epidiolex) with CBD as an active ingredient to treat rare and severe forms of epilepsy.

 CBD for Fibromyalgia

-Chronic fibromyalgia can mean unending pain, headaches, and nausea, but CBD could offer relief for all of these symptoms.
-A review of research from the National Academies of Science, Engineering, and Medicine on the therapeutic effects of cannabis and cannabinoids found that there is substantial evidence CBD and other cannabinoids can offer relief for chronic pain, likely a clinically significant reduction in pain symptoms.
+Chronic fibromyalgia can mean constant pain, headaches, and nausea.
+However, CBD could possibly offer relief for these symptoms.
+A review of research from the National Academies of Science, Engineering, and Medicine on the therapeutic effects of cannabis and cannabinoids found that there is substantial evidence CBD and other cannabinoids can offer relief for chronic pain.
 Some users of cannabinoids can even replace conventional pain medications such as opiates with cannabis.